+Fingerprinting, etc., will be assessed a fee accordingly.
 Textbook prices are posted on the student portal by course.
 Students taking online courses who have the textbooks shipped will have shipping charges assessed to them.

 Keiser University reserves the right to make any change in tuition, fees, curriculum or any phase of its programs in which it is the opinion of the administration that students or the University will benefit.
 Such changes may be made without further notice.
-Tuition is charged by the semester as stated above.
 This information is being provided to assist students in the budgeting of finances.
 The annual costs indicated are estimates and are not costs owed to the University.
 These costs are averages and do not reflect actual expenses that may incur.

 An academic transcript will not be released if the student has a balance with the institution for any reason.